Rebates for Day Trading Strategies: Do They Improve Net Profit in 2026?

 3. Grid or Volume-Based Models

-Rebates for Swing Traders
+Rebates for Swing Traders.

 Mathematical Perspective: Expectancy Adjustment